School of Social and Behavioral Sciences

 What does your future look like?
 Do you see yourself becoming a teacher?
 Police officer?
 Paralegal?
 Social worker?
 Politician?

 Many students in the School of Social and Behavioral Sciences earn their associate degree at Casper College and then transfer to a four-year institution.
-Some of this through Casper College's University Partnerships Program, which offers bachelor's, master's, and even doctoral degrees through 15 partner universities.
-Many also transfer to the University of Wyoming at Casper, located in our college's new Student Union-UW/CC building.
+Some of this through Casper College’s University Partnerships Program, which offers bachelor’s, master’s, and even doctoral degrees through 15 partner universities.
+Many also transfer to the University of Wyoming at Casper, located in the Casper College Student Union and University of Wyoming Building.

 Unique opportunities for students in the School of Social and Behavior Sciences: